 - Business Volunteers for the Arts® (BVA): a consulting program connecting skilled volunteers from the business community with creative and cultural organizations in need of operational and management assistance

 - Learning Labs: professional development and skill-building workshops to enhance management and emerging leadership core competencies

 - On BOARD®: in-depth nonprofit governance and board leadership training program

 - smARTscope®: a proprietary diagnostic tool that assesses the management core competencies of creative businesses

 This year we’re re-introducing Annexes to our offerings in order to make our support more accessible.
-A&BC, in partnership with Chicago Park District (CPD), will offer these Annexes in six historically disinvested Chicago communities, designed to respond to the finding of CPD’s report “Reflections and Motions for an Equitable Artistic Ecosystem.”
+A&BC, in partnership with Chicago Park District (CPD), will offer these Annexes in historically disinvested Chicago communities, designed to respond to the finding of CPD’s report “Reflections and Motions for an Equitable Artistic Ecosystem.”
 That is to provide “professional development resources … to help artists build their careers,” “supporting and programming community building projects and cultural initiatives,” and “supporting artists and culture workers to sustain and build mutual aid networks.”
-Annexes will be held in neighborhood cultural centers selected in partnership with the Cultural Asset Mapping Project July through December in:
+The first phase of Annexes will be held in neighborhood cultural centers selected in partnership with the Cultural Asset Mapping Project from August through October.

 It takes a village.
 If any of this work resonates with you and you’re interested in learning about ways to get involved, please don’t hesitate to get in touch.
 We welcome the opportunity to work with you on connecting Chicago’s arts and business communities to ensure a thriving and equitable creative economy.